30 November 2020

 This January the heavy rains caused widespread flooding in camps in northwestern Syria, in the Idlib region, where 1.5 million Syrian families found shelter.
 The rainfall destroyed over 2,5 thousand tents.

 According to reports by aid organizations and Syrian rescuers from the White Helmets organization, at least 42,000 people were affected by the devastating storm at 169 camps in Idlib and Aleppo.
-After one day of rain, the tents were lying in muddy puddles, and the inhabitants were unsuccessfully trying to pick them up and save mattresses and household appliances.
+After one day of rain, the tents were lying in muddy puddles, and the inhabitants were unsuccessfully trying to pick them up and save mattresses and household applian

 Twelve people living in a tent